Oppositional Defiant Disorder Defined

-Asheville Academy for Girls and Oppositional Defiant Disorder
+Asheville Academy and Oppositional Defiant Disorder

-The therapeutic model at Asheville Academy utilizes individual, family and equine therapy to help young girls, some with oppositional defiant disorder, to become the best individuals they can be.
+The therapeutic model at Asheville Academy utilizes individual, family and equine assisted therapy to help young girls, some with oppositional defiant disorder, to become the best individuals they can be.

 A study conducted by Harvard University found that 92.4 percent of the population they surveyed who had lifetime oppositional defiant disorder also met criteria for at least one other lifetime disorder such as ADHD, anxiety disorders and conduct disorders.
 This means that oppositional defiant disorder is oftentimes coupled with other disorders.